Draft Nitrogen Fertilizer Rule Language (PDF: 694 KB / 27 pages)

-The Minnesota Department of Agriculture (MDA) is developing a Nitrogen Fertilizer Rule (Rule), and is seeking public comment.
+The Minnesota Department of Agriculture (MDA) is in the process of developing a Nitrogen Fertilizer Rule (Rule).
 The purpose of the Rule is to minimize potential sources of nitrate pollution in the state's groundwater and to protect our drinking water.
 The Rule presented here is a draft and may change based on public input.
-The Rule is expected to be adopted in the fall of 2018.
+The Rule is expected to be adopted by the end of 2018.

 The Rule is based on the Minnesota Nitrogen Fertilizer Management Plan which recommends steps for the prevention and minimization of the impacts of nitrogen fertilizer on groundwater, and emphasizes involving the local agricultural community in problem-solving for local groundwater concerns.

 Nitrate-nitrogen (nitrate) is one of the most common contaminants in Minnesota's groundwater.
 The majority of Minnesota households have access to safe drinking water supplies.
 However, in areas vulnerable to groundwater contamination some public and private wells may have high nitrate levels.
 Too much nitrate in drinking water can pose serious health concerns for humans.
 See Minnesota Department of Health for more information.

 There is an extensive body of research documenting that nitrate from nitrogen fertilizer can leach below the root zone and migrate to groundwater.
 While contributions from soil organic matter, manure applications and legume crops do occur, fertilizer inputs are recognized as the most important in terms of management options.
 View Fertilizer as Source of Nitrate in Groundwater for more information and a listing of relevant research articles and reports.